LaurenDeBlocq/LAUDEB176_FTO2304_GroupB_LaurenDeBlocqVanScheltinga_IWA19-BookConnect/README.md

 6. There is already existing CSS to deal with the day vs night (ie dark mode).
 PD should have just applied the class instead of trying to make a new thing in JS.

 7. Created the drop down list for Genres and Authors in the Search feature.

+8. I made the choice to clear the form between searches as I think it makes more sense to be starting with a fresh form.
+This is an easily reversed decision.